panditdhamdhere/Compose/README.md

    #### Example

-   Let's say you are making an onchain game that has its own NFTs with standard NFT (ERC721) functionality plus, additional custom NFT functionality.
+   Let's say you are making an onchain game that has its own NFTs with standard NFT (ERC721) functionality, plus additional custom NFT functionality.
 Here are steps you could take:

    1. Develop a new facet with the custom NFT functionality that you want.
 You can use the `LibERC721` Solidity library provided by Compose to access NFT storage.
 If needed you also create your own diamond storage for your custom functionality in your facet.